2026 SUMMER LIBRARY PROGRAM

 Summer Babygarten

 For babies 0-18 months & caregivers.
-Share nursery rhymes, songs, books & projects.
+Share nursery rhymes, songs & books.
 Plus, free time for play!
 Call to register.

 Stories, movement & learning!
 Geared for preschoolers but children of all ages welcome.
 Afterward, stay for process art & other hands-on activities.